yaleiyale/obsidian-emo-uploader/README.md

 ## About the Other

-[ImgURL](https://www.imgurl.org/), [SM.MS](https://smms.app/) are cloud storage platforms that allows you to upload **images** to a storage account.
-For users living in China, they are easier to access than Github and Cloudinary.
+Except for github, all the others here are purely hosting platforms.
 Register an account and find parameters you need.
 Just put your parameters to the correct positions.
 Then you can use it just like the way in the video.

+[ImgURL](https://www.imgurl.org/), [SM.MS](https://smms.app/) are cloud storage platforms that allows you to upload **images** to a storage account.
+For users living in China, they are easier to access than Github and Cloudinary.

 About [Cloudinary](https://cloudinary.com/), please refer to [obsidian-cloudinary-uploader/README.md](https://github.com/jordanhandy/obsidian-cloudinary-uploader/blob/main/README.md).
 Of course, Cloudinary is supported here.
 If you find that Cloudinary is enough to meet your needs, you can just use it. ( In fact, my plugin is smaller on size. 😳 )